 About Student Ambassadors

-Through the CRS Student Ambassador program, colleges and universities form on-campus chapters of student leaders who are trained by CRS to mobilize their peers and bring to life the mission of global solidarity on campus.
-Chapters are connected to one another and to CRS in order to build a national movement for social change.
+The CRS Student Ambassador program partners with colleges and universities to equip students as leaders and advocates for the global common good through CRS.
+Campus partners are connected to one another and to CRS in order to build a national movement for social change.

 How does the CRS Student Ambassador program work?